Public

 Recently I have seen some good and important things written by Russell Moore, the head of the Southern Baptist Ethics and Religious Liberty.
 Last week, however, he wrote an opinion piece (see here) in which he intimated that the bathroom question is settled by not violating the Bible’s words as found in Genesis 1:27.

-Both Levin’s and Moore’s arguments for traditional bathroom bifurcation are not only simplistic, they also disrespectful of and insensitive to the needs of trans men and women.
+Both Levin’s and Moore’s arguments for traditional bathroom bifurcation are not only simplistic, they are also disrespectful of and insensitive to the needs of trans men and women.

 Gender identity, including how people think, look, and act, is determined by more than genitalia.